lakshmipathyarjun6/kinematic-motion-retargeting/README.md

 ## Why on earth are you using Maya instead of literally anything else (e.g. Blender, Open3d, \<insert favorite Python visualizer\>)?

-Because I had to familiarize myself with it during the development of this paper: https://dl.acm.org/doi/10.1145/3592117.
+Because I had to familiarize myself with it during the development of <a href="https://dl.acm.org/doi/10.1145/3592117">this paper</a>.
 Yes, I realize Maya is closed source.
 Yes, I realize Maya is cumbersome to build on Linux distributions and has some problems.
-But it does have a rather nice UI and, more importantly, a well documented C++ developer API [https://help.autodesk.com/view/MAYAUL/2024/ENU/?guid=MAYA_API_REF_cpp_ref_group_open_maya_html].
+But it does have a rather nice UI and, more importantly, a well documented <a href="https://help.autodesk.com/view/MAYAUL/2024/ENU/?guid=MAYA_API_REF_cpp_ref_group_open_maya_html">C++ developer API</a>.
 As the sole developer of this work, I opted to use what was most useful and convenient for my research needs.
 However, I am more than happy to provide guidance if someone is interested in porting this code to Blender or a Python package.
 But I personally do not have the bandwidth to do so.

 ## Installation